rwblickhan/astro-rwblickhan.org/src/content/technical/dotfiles.md

 I also use a few plugins:

 - `tmux-resurrect`/`tmux-continuum`: Together, these plugins will automatically save the state of the tmux session and automatically restore it when you restart.
 - `tmux-open`: Just press "o" while a file or URL is highlighted in tmux to open it.
-That combines particular well with...
+That combines particulary well with the built-in regex searches; I have a few particular searches (e.g. for URLs) bound to various keys.
 - `tmux-yank`: This makes the copying behavior work a little better, notably while opening tmux via a VS Code terminal.
 - `vim-tmux-navigator`: This lets me use Ctrl-h/Ctrl-j/Ctrl-k/Ctrl-l to navigate around tmux splits and Neovim sessions.